melsod/ITS_annonymizer/README.md

-# Its anonymizer v.2
+# ITS file anonymizer
 This version of the its anonymizer processes files with a simple text editor, which allows to preserve original structure of the its file.
-It takes a path of the folder that contains the original its files (input its) and creates a copy of that folder with anonymized files  named 'inputfolder_itsFolder' on the same file location.
+It takes a path of the folder that contains the original its files (input its) and creates a copy of that folder with anonymized files  named 'inputfolder_anonymised' on the same file location.

 ##To use